wesbos/Gatsby-Workshop/notes/01 - getting setup.md

 Gatsby also includes a Router, which by using their `<Link to="/about">About</Link>` component, will allow you to both pre-load that page as well as use HTML5 pushstate to change the page without a browser reload.

-Gatsby also includes a set of APIs for dynamically creating pages &mdash; more soon.
+Gatsby also includes a set of APIs for dynamically creating pages — more soon.

 ### Data Sources